RAGHAVRAWAT123/aimage/README.md

 ![Platform Screenshot](images/home.png)

 This is a Full Stack AI SaaS Platform built with [Next.js](https://nextjs.org/), a state-of-the-art application designed to offer a variety of AI-driven image processing services.
-This project leverages [Clerk](https://clerk.com/) for secure authentication and [MongoDB](https://www.mongodb.com/) for robust data management, ensuring a comprehensive and user-friendly experience.
+This project leverages [Clerk](https://clerk.com/) for secure authentication, [Shadcn](https://ui.shadcn.com/) for components to offer a seamless and visually appealing user interface and [MongoDB](https://www.mongodb.com/) for robust data management, ensuring a comprehensive and user-friendly experience.
 It offers features such as background removal, recoloring, image generation from text, and much more.
 Users can easily manage their subscriptions and payments through [Stripe](https://stripe.com/in), and enjoy advanced search functionality and seamless pagination.